As of today, Lakewinds shoppers have raised:

 Would you like to round up your purchase today?

-It’s a phrase you hear all the time in our stores, but you might not know exactly what it means.
-When you round up your purchase to the nearest dollar, our Community Giving Round Up program takes those extra cents and gives them directly to a local organization doing amazing work for people who need it.
-It’s a simple but powerful way to engage our owners and shoppers in fulfilling Lakewinds’ principle of caring for the community.
+It’s a phrase you often hear in our stores, but you might not know exactly what it means.
+When you round up your purchase to the nearest dollar, our Community Giving Round Up program takes all of those extra cents and gives them directly to local organizations doing amazing work for people who need it.
+It’s a simple but powerful way to engage our owners and shoppers in fulfilling Lakewinds’ principle of caring for community, with 100% of the donations going directly to local nonprofits.

 Applications

-Applications for the 2025 calendar year are now closed.
-Please email Marketing@Lakewinds.com with questions related to our Community Giving Round Up program.
-Applications for the 2026 calendar year will be available Oct.
-1-31, 2025.
+Applications for the 2026 calendar year are available now through Oct.
+31, 2025.
+Email Marketing@Lakewinds.com with questions related to our Community Giving Round Up program.

 How do you pick your organizations?